4 Points on Landlocked Properties and Easements in Real Estate Law

 Practical case

-In fact, his client, Mr. The first owner had left a piece of his plot open so that Mr. Zakine's client could access it and reach his property by following the path which had become an easement road on which he always had a right of way.
-Indications of easement and right of way are perceptible by aerial photographs and by what emerges from the report drawn up by the expert surveyor.
-But now a developer decides to enclose his property by joining forces with one of the neighbors Mr. By joining forces, the developer and the neighbor no longer allowed Mr.
+In fact, his client, Mr. X, had been passing through three plots of land for 20 years to reach his property.
+The first owner had left a piece of his plot open so that Mr. Zakine's client could access it and reach his property by following the path that had become a easement path over which he has always had a right of way.
+Evidence of servitude and right of way can be seen from aerial photographs and from what emerges from the report drawn up by the expert surveyor.
+But then a developer decided to enclose his property by forming an alliance with one of the neighbours over which Mr X had been passing for over 20 years.
+By forming an alliance, the developer and the neighbour no longer allowed Mr X to pass through their plots because they had blocked access with a barrier.

 On the other side of Mr. X's plot, the developer acquired a very small plot from the town hall just to be sure that Mr. The very small plot constitutes what we call a lock plot or padlock plot, intended to encircle Mr. X's plot from all sides.